Our Executive

 Executive General Manager – Digital Transformation

 Giles joined WA Primary Health Alliance as its inaugural Chief Digital Transformation Officer in September 2020 after almost three years as a Deloitte Partner.
-Giles’ interest in health technology commenced when has was appointed as the Executive Director ICT at Fiona Stanley Hospital during its commissioning phase.
+Giles’ interest in health technology commenced when he was appointed as the Executive Director ICT at Fiona Stanley Hospital during its commissioning phase.

 Disclaimer